moritzknorr/init/nixos/README.md

 # Prompt to generate configs:
 ```
 Define a basic minimal configuration for nixos with flake and home-manager.
+Do not add any quotes (e.g. [1], [1, 2] to the configuration files, only to the explanation.
 Use the following setup:
 - Hardware:
   - Graphics Card: ASUS Nvidia Geforce RTX 2060